National Board Members

 Tertiary studies in business, finance and administration; MAICD

 Brett joined the National Board in 2010 and was re-elected in November 2012.
-Brett also currently is the Deputy Chair for Lifeline WA.
+Brett also currently is the Chair of Lifeline WA.
 Brett has 35 years of commercial experience at senior management levels in both the private and public sectors.

 Bob became Executive Director of UnitingCare Community (previously Lifeline Community Care Queensland) in June 2010.
 UnitingCare Community is one of the state’s largest community service providers offering Lifeline services, child and family care, counselling, disability support and social inclusion programs across Queensland.
 It employs 2 500 people and is supported by 5 500 volunteers.
 Bob came to UnitingCare Community with over 28 years experience in the disability, aged care and community services.